 At the moment, Intelligent Alert Grouping can only be configured at the service level, so to preview Intelligent Alert Grouping, first select an appropriate service.
 One of the main benefits of Intelligent Alert Grouping is reducing alert noise, so services with interesting and meaningful previews tend to be services with a high volume of incidents with some variance in their incident titles.

-When you have identified a service, go to the service details page, then click the Alert Grouping tab.
+When you have identified a service, go to the service profile, then click the Response tab and click to Edit the Alert Grouping option.
 The Alert Grouping tab displays the available alert grouping options available on that service based on your pricing plan.
 If you do not see Intelligent Alert Grouping as an option, you can contact Sales at [email protected] to start a free trial of Event Intelligence.

 If you see Intelligent Alert Grouping as an option, but you do not see a Preview Intelligent Alert Grouping button, your service has not had a preview calculated yet.
 See the FAQ for possible reasons.